mannam95/Image_Retrieval_XAI/FrontEnd_Html5/README.md

 ### Installing

-*Clone the repository or download an unzip it.
+*Clone the repository or download and unzip it.
 *Make sure that all the files are present in folder and in the following similar structure.

 ```